khairilanuar/laravel-restful/readme.md

 by Infinitum

 ## About
-a RESTful API server boilerplate which meant to quickstart your API server project.
+a RESTful API server boilerplate to quickstart your Laravel API server project.

-We found that Lumen is too light and we love Laravel more.
+We found that Lumen is too light and we simply love Laravel more.
 However some serious modification has been made to Laravel in order to make it faster and lighter, such as disabling Session and Cookies support.

-This project is pre-installed (and pre-configured) with some useful and famous composer packages such as:
+This project is pre-installed (and pre-configured) with some useful (and famous!) composer packages such as:

 - Official OAuth2 by Laravel Passport
 - User management by [spatie/laravel-permission](https://github.com/spatie/laravel-permission)